deity-io/falcon-platform-docs/versioned_docs/version-2019/platform/support/troubleshooting.md

 This is a cumulative list of frequent hurdles.
 We try to provide a descriptive solution and keep everything up-to-date.

-### When trying to connect to Magento, Falcon Server outputs: `FalconServer: request failed, reason: connect ECONNREFUSED`
+### When trying to connect to Magento, DEITY Middleware outputs: `FalconServer: request failed, reason: connect ECONNREFUSED`

 Make sure you have your certificates set up properly.
 We recommend using [mkcert](https://github.com/FiloSottile/mkcert)